Bachelor of Communication – Journalism

 As a Journalism student, you will have the opportunity to complete a work term in almost any location across Canada.
 Some students pursue local opportunities or work with their hometown media, while others choose to travel to other countries to enjoy international work experiences.
 Since Calgary is a large media market that attracts people with considerable experience, students are often required to leave the city to complete their terms.

-Journalism students find themselves working for newspapers or magazines, in television or radio, in corporate and online working environments, and with non-profit and sporting organizations, using their interviewing, research, writing, editing and photography skills to produce information for public consumption.
+Journalism students find themselves working for newspapers or magazines, in television or radio, in corporate, government and online working environments, and with non-profit and sporting organizations, using their interviewing, research, writing, editing, photography, multimedia, social media and website skills to produce information for public consumption.

 All Journalism students are required to register for and successfully complete COMM 4790, a non-credit course entitled Workplace Issues and Work Experience Preparation Seminar during the fall semester of the third year of the degree program.